nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 | The `diaryEntriesSearchDate` part parameter is less than the current date | [`INVALID_PARAMETER`](development_fhir_error_handling_guidance.html#resource-validation-errors) |
 |-------------------------|-------------------|

+{% include important.html content="The HL7 FHIR specification states that Parameters.parameter MUST have one of part, value or resource.
+In the case of Parameters which just have optional part parameters it is valid to have no part parameters or value in a request." %}

 ### Request response ###

 #### Response headers ####